Get started with Docker and Compose to define and run a multi-container application in Azure

 First, create a resource group for your Docker environment with az group create.
 The following example creates a resource group named myResourceGroup in the eastus location:

-SSH to your new Docker host.
-Provide your own username and DNS name from the preceding steps:
+SSH to your new Docker host VM.
+Provide your own IP address.

 Create a docker-compose.yml configuration file

-docker-compose.yml file, which is just a text configuration file, to define the Docker containers to run on the VM.
-The file specifies the image to run on each container (or it could be a build from a Dockerfile), necessary environment variables and dependencies, ports, and the links between containers.
+docker-compose.yml configuration file to define the Docker containers to run on the VM.
+The file specifies the image to run on each container, necessary environment variables and dependencies, ports, and the links between containers.
 For details on yml file syntax, see Compose file reference.

 Create a docker-compose.yml file.
 Use your favorite text editor to add some data to the file.
 The following example creates the file with a prompt for

 Paste the following example into your Docker Compose file.
 This configuration uses images from the DockerHub Registry to install WordPress (the open source blogging and content management system) and a linked backend MariaDB SQL database.
-Enter your own MYSQL_ROOT_PASSWORD as follows:
+Enter your own MYSQL_ROOT_PASSWORD.

 wordpress: image: wordpress links: - db:mysql ports: - 80:80 db: image: mariadb environment: MYSQL_ROOT_PASSWORD: <your password>